feature-flow/twotieredkanban/doc/valuenator.rst

    addition to a title and description, you can specify:

    Size
-     The estimated size of the projects in `points
+     The estimated size of the task in `points
      <https://www.mountaingoatsoftware.com/blog/what-are-story-points>`_.
      This is usually just a rough estimate.